risawitama/verbose-potato/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.